ZhekaiJin/ECE-467-Natural-Language-Processing/README.md

 **Given:**

 + an input document
-+ an labeled training sets contains category that this document belongs to
++ a labeled training set contains category that this document belongs to

 **Train:**